Success! TRAVEL24 has been applied to your cart.

 You can also make some changes to your hair routine.
 Try to steer clear of harsh hair or scalp products.
 A simple skin patch test should help you to sniff out potential culprits and remove them from your hair routine.
 It's also best to avoid excessive heat when drying or styling your hair.

-How to Treat Dandruff (Mild Seborrheic Dermatitis)
+How to Reduce Dandruff (Mild Seborrheic Dermatitis)

-Treating dandruff (as well as seborrheic dermatitis) can be a complicated process.
+Managing dandruff (as well as seborrheic dermatitis) can be a complicated process.

 Here's the three-step process that can help you manage dandruff issues: